willemolding/Restake-Regen/README.md

 Sepolia L1

 - CCIP receiver calls into our slasher contract with the "evidence".
-ChallengeManager contract checks if this constitues a slashable offence (e.g. epoch has ended, amount is less than committed to by validator) and slashes the given validator if required.
+ChallengeManager contract checks if this constitues a slashable offence (e.g. epoch has ended, amount is less than pledged by validator) and slashes the given validator if required.